restqa/documentation/docs/data/storage.md

 While writting your test scenario you might need to interact with the file system.

-In order to control the access to your file system, RestQA will only access to the folder that you specify in the configuration file.
+In order to control the access to your file system, RestQA only access the folder that you specify in the configuration file.
-The path to the folder needs to be a relative path from your `.restqa.yml` file location
+The path to the folder needs to be relative path from your `.restqa.yml` file location.

 ## Usage

-In the example below we are defining our **storage folder** as `tests/integration/data`.
+The example below we are defining our **storage folder** as `tests/integration/data`.
-This is the folder where we will decide to store all the file that we will need to use during the test scenario execution.
+This is the folder where we decided to store all the file that we need to use during the test scenario execution.

 ```yaml {11-12} title=".restqa.yml"
 ---